stefanpenner/bazel-experiments/oci/README.md

-### Notes
+### Requirements

-- needs docker: >= 4.34
+- Docker Desktop >= 4.34
-- needs: host-networking enabled: go to Docker Desktop Settings > Resources > Network, select Enable host networking, and then restart Docker Desktop
+- Host networking enabled (Docker Desktop → Settings → Resources → Network → Enable host networking, then restart Docker)

-run `bazel run //app:deploy` and then `curl 0.0.0.0:8080` to see
+### Deploy targets
+- `bazel run //app:deploy` exposes the service on port 8080 with message "Hello, World!"
+- `bazel run //app:deploy.alt` exposes the service on port 9090 with message "Goodnight!"

+### Verifying
+- `curl 0.0.0.0:8080` — default handler
+- `curl 0.0.0.0:9090` — alternate handler
+- `curl 0.0.0.0:8080/self` — metadata for the 8080 service
+- `curl 0.0.0.0:9090/self` — metadata for the 9090 service
+- `curl 0.0.0.0:8080/other` — proxies to the service on 9090 (uses `OTHER_SERVICE_URL`)
+- `curl 0.0.0.0:9090/other` — proxies to the service on 8080